yikham/yihan.chen/content/authors/admin/_index.md

     url: https://www.xjtlu.edu.cn/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include the interdisciplinary disciplines of bioinformatics and life sciences.
+In the past, I have been involved in research topics mainly on differential analysis in scRNA-seq data.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Bioinformatics
-  - Computational Linguistics
+  - Life sciences
-  - Information Retrieval
+  - Differential analysis in RNA-seq

 # Education to show in About widget
 education: